mpirotaiswilton-IW/HexArch-Person-Springboot/README.md

     ```

 4. 6 docker containers should now be running:
     * `publisher-microservice`: where a spring-boot api image, built using a Dockerfile, is containerized.
-This container is responsible for sending events contaning personal information to the event broker.
+This container is responsible for sending events contaning personal information to the event broker with an exposed API.
     * `subscriber-microservice`: where a spring-boot api image, built using a Dockerfile, is containerized.
 This container is responsible for consuming events contaning personal information from the event broker to store them as entries into a database.
     * `db`: where a Postgres database is containerized and used by the `person-subscriber` application.
     * `pgadmin`: where a pgAdmin container is used to access the containerized Postgres database.
     * `solace`: where a Solace event broker is containerized.
     * `solace-init`: where a python script runs to set up our `solace` container with all the queues and subscribed topics needed for our microservices to communicate.

-5. After a few minutes, `publisher-microservice` will have ran and exited, sending events to be consumed by `subscriber-microservice` and populated our database.
-You can verify the `publisher-microservice` container has exited by running the following command:
-    ```
-    docker ps -f "name=publisher-microservice"
-    ```
+5. After a few minutes, the repository's set of microservice will be ready for use

 #### Cleaning up Exited Containers

-At this point, there are 2 container which are no longer running: `solace-init` and `publisher-microservice`.
-These containers have ran to set-up our Solace event-broker and to send a batch of 1000 new people entries as events.
-To remove these exited containers, run the following command in a seperate CLI window:
+After a successful deployment, there should be a container which is no longer running: `solace-init`.
+This containers has run to set-up our Solace event-broker.
+To remove this exited container, run the following command in a seperate CLI window:
 ```
 docker container prune -f
 ```
-You can verify that 4 containers are running by using the following command in your CLI:
+You can verify that 5 containers are running by using the following command in your CLI:
 ```
 docker ps
 ```

 ## Verifying our Solution

-When we deployed our microservices using docker-compose, `publisher-microservice` automatically sent 1000 entries of a mock data set (from the file [Mock_data.csv](https://github.com/mpirotaiswilton-IW/Solace-Person-Springboot/blob/main/person_publisher/src/main/resources/Mock_data.csv)) as events when the `solace-init` container had exited.
-From there, `subscriber-microservice` will be listening to those events, receiving the data and storing it into the `db` database.
-To verify our solution worked as intended, we will view the contents of the database.
+To verify our solution, we need to send a request to the API exposed by the `publisher-microservice`.
+Then, we can verify that our request has been published and received as an event by checking the database container with pgAdmin.

+### Using the API with Postman

+Using Postman:

+1. Select `Import` on the `My Workspace` left-hand side window, then import the [HexArch-Person.postman_collection.json](https://github.com/mpirotaiswilton-IW/HexArch-Person-Springboot/blob/main/HexArch-Person.postman_collection.json)

+2. Select the `Send Person` Post request.
+In the `Body` tab, there is a json object with 4 fields that would looks like this:
+    ```json
+    {
+        "firstName":"Brad",
+        "lastName":"Default",
+        "age": 34,
+        "sex": "Male"
+    }
+    ```

+    You can change these fields as you see fit.

+3. Send the request.
+You should receive a 200 OK response.

 ### Viewing our Database using pgAdmin

+After sending a successful request with Postman, the `subscriber-microservice` will have saved a new Person in the postgres database container.

 Using a web browser of your choosing, head to <http://localhost:5050/>.
 You should see the pgAdmin login page.
 To verify both databases, make sure to sign in using the following credentials: